 Who can use ILL?

-Only current Auraria students, faculty, and staff may use ILL.
+Current Auraria students, faculty, and staff may use ILL.
 Emeritus faculty may request ILL items for IN-LIBRARY USE ONLY.

 How do I request materials?